aliciawarddev/CSS-Drawings/backlog.md

     3. Add shadows
     4. Build the pothod
     5. Color palette: establish palette with colors, use the same colors for all elements
+    6. Add something to cover the corner of the table
+    7. background: make it match, remove the red border
     - Perspective: ensure everything is rotated and skewed the same amount for visual consistency, same with the circles: same ratio of height to width for the same visual perspective
     - optional: tray
 - BLANKET